section-engineering-education/engineering-education/articles/verifying-website-domains/index.md

 --

 Verifying website domains for originality can be complicated during a time where internet is used constantly for both good and bad.
-By using Python 3.8.5 Shell and Windows PowerShell within a Windows environment, determining the credibility of a website domain name can be done.
+By using a Python Shell and Windows PowerShell within a Windows environment, determining the credibility of a website domain name can be done.

 This topic could interest individuals and/or groups who would like to verify domain names for its validity and credibility through coding.